YU000jp/logseq-plugin-left-sidebar-enhance/readme.md

 # Logseq Plugin: Left-Sidebar Enhance

+- Includes some features such as mouse over to show left sidebar.

 - Development stage (not published yet) 👷🚧

 > [Release](https://github.com/YU000jp/logseq-plugin-left-sidebar-enhance/releases) information is on the right.
 Load files at developer mode.